 But it’s harder to see a colony as a superorganism, an entity, just like the animal.
 And it’s almost impossible to see the beekeeper as a manager of all things external.

-Yet, it easy to see if the same actions were applied to an animal.
+Yet, it easy to see if the same actions were put to an animal.
 Image it.
 Lets take a cow and cut open the hide.
 Cleave the sternum and put some snaps on it.
 Install a zipper and zip it up.
 We’re good to go.

 Now, lets give the cow some smoke…er anesthesia gas.
 No need to get stung up err… get kicked.
 They don’t like being opened up and become defensive.
 Then we will unzip her.
 Open the snaps and rummage around in there.
 Maybe re-arrange a few things.
 Maybe add a few things.
 And we’ll mix up some chemicals and pesticide, in a pail behind the barn when no one is looking, and pour them in there for good measure.
 Then we’ll zip her up.
 And she’s good to go until next time when we’ll do it again.